baxtery/TTN_V3_Node-Red/readme.md

-This is a example for upgrading the Node_red TTN (The Things Nework) from V2 to V3 while using the same InfluxDB (or any other) and eventually running TTN nodes on v2 and V3 in paralell on Node-Red
+This is a example for upgrading the Node-Red TTN devices (The Things Nework) from V2 to V3 while using the same InfluxDB (or any other) and eventually running TTN devices on v2 and V3 in paralell on Node-Red
 <br><br>
  <img src="images/Node-Red_v2_v3_ttn.png" alt="Upgrade TTN nodes from V2 to V3 on Node-Red">
  <br>